-PTO Meetings are held on the 2nd Thursday of each month at 6:30pm unless otherwise noted.
+PTO Meetings are held on the 2nd Tuesday of each month at 4:00 p.m. unless otherwise noted.

 VOLUNTEER INFORMATION

 There are many opportunities for parents to volunteer at NDMA.
 For information, refer to the Volunteer sheet in your enrollment packet which is also available in the office.
 Please fill this form out and return it to the school office.
 Any time there is a need for family volunteers, we will refer to these sheets and call parents to ask if they would be available.